MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_cruise_trajectory.rst

           The official cruise name.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
           A full list of cruise names can be retrieved using cruise method.

-..COMMENT: Above, "cruise method" should be a hyperlink but to the "List of Cruises" method I believe.

     :returns: Pandas dataframe.